Future Innovators in Robotics & Engineering (FIRE)

 Participants will be learning to build, program, and operate autonomous drones and robots.

-Participation in a 3-week-long tech camp includes attending a week of field trips and meetings with local universities and STEM-related companies to see what tech careers are all about.
+Participation in a 2-week-long tech camp includes attending a week of field trips and meetings with local universities and STEM-related companies to see what tech careers are all about.

 Jumpstart your future in technology with this 2-week hands-on technology and engineering camp for middle school girls.
-The program ends with a week of exciting field trips to local universities and tech companies.
-Choose one of the 4 sessions.
-See the Program Flyer for more details.
+The program includes a field trip to iFly and a session celebration where families are welcome to see the projects your student worked on! .

-Eligibility: Female students in grades 6 – 8 (Ages 11 – 13) attending a San Diego Unified School District School
+Eligibility: Female students in currently in grades 5 – 7 (Ages 11 – 13) attending a Title I school in the San Diego Unified School District School

 Registration: